-A combination of factors have been indicated to influence infant feeding decisions of mothers, some of which include; knowledge, attitude, societal norms, support from
+23 A combination of factors have been indicated to influence infant feeding decisions of mothers, some of which include; knowledge, attitude, societal norms, support from 24

-- 25 partners and family members [6,7].
-Mother's perception of father's preference for - breastfeeding has emerged as a pertinent factor affecting the decision to - 27 breastfeed, especially in western countries [8-10].
-To ensure optimum infant - 28 feeding, it is essential that mothers receive accurate information on infant feeding as - 29 well as support from family members especially their partners.
-Evidence from - studies has shown that engagement of men can significantly improve infant and - young child feeding practices [11,12].
-The involvement of male partner in ensuring - optimum feeding for the infant position them as a key stakeholder in infant nutrition. - 33 In Africa, male partners are found to be primarily responsible for providing financial - resources for basic household activities, including food; financial and logistical - 35 resources for health care; and resources for various activities outside the - 36 household that are critical to family survival [13].
-Studies from many African - 37 countries consistently show that men's knowledge of and involvement in maternal - and child nutrition and health issues is limited compared to that of women [14-20]. - 39 Partners support during infant feeding especially breastfeeding has been reported in - 40 previous studies [21,22].
-Fathers have been indicated as one of the most influential - 41 persons to the mother, and they act either as key supporters or deterrents to - breastfeeding [23,24].
-There is however strong evidence that fathers can influence - the breastfeeding decision [25], breastfeeding initiation [26,27], breastfeeding - duration [25] and maternal breastfeeding confidence [23,28,29].
-They as well - influence decisions regarding feeding with bottle and weaning [25,30].
-Engaging - 46 male partners in breastfeeding promotion and education, as well as providing - 47 fathers with knowledge and skills for optimal breastfeeding practices have also been - shown to positively impact exclusive breastfeeding rates [11,12].
-Opportunity for - 49 fathers to support their partners towards breastfeeding has been associated with - their understanding of the importance of breastfeeding and the benefits it affords to - their understanding of the importance of breastreeding and the benefits it afford - both the baby and the mother [31].
-Little information is however available on - knowledge and attitude of Nigerian men towards infant feeding.
-This purpose of this study was to assess the knowledge and attitude of male staff in a Nigerian higher institution of learning towards infant feeding.
+In Africa, male partners are found to be primarily responsible for providing financial resources for basic household activities, including food; financial and logistical resources for health care; and resources for various activities outside the household that are critical to family survival [13].
+Studies from many African countries consistently show that men's knowledge of and involvement in maternal and child nutrition and health issues is limited compared to that of women [14-20].

+Partner's support during infant feeding especially breastfeeding has been reported in previous studies [21,22].
+Fathers have been indicated as one of the most influential persons to the mother, and they act either as key supporters or deterrents to breastfeeding [23,24].
+There is however strong evidence that fathers can influence the breastfeeding decision [25], breastfeeding initiation [26,27], breastfeeding duration [25] and maternal breastfeeding confidence [23,28,29].
+They as well influence decisions regarding feeding with bottle and weaning [25,30].
+Engaging male partners in breastfeeding promotion and education, as well as providing fathers with knowledge and skills for optimal breastfeeding practices have also been shown to positively impact exclusive breastfeeding rates [11,12].
+Opportunity for fathers to support their partners towards breastfeeding has been associated with their understanding of the importance of breastfeeding and the benefits it affords to both the baby and the mother [31].
+Little information is however available on knowledge and attitude of Nigerian men towards infant feeding.
+The purpose of this study was to assess the knowledge and attitude of men toward infant feeding.
+Male staff in a Nigerian higher institution of learning were the focus. with the assumption that they are generally knowledgeable about a wide range of issues because of their exposure to information in the academic workplace setting.